SPS Racing: Car No. 23 history

+SPS made their debut in the ARCA Menards Series East in 2024.
+They fielded the No. 23 car for Mason Mitchell at Iowa and Tyler Reif at Bristol.

 On December 30, 2024, SPS announced that Tyler Reif would return to the team in 2025 to run full-time in the ARCA Menards Series East for the first time and part-time in the main ARCA Menards Series in their No. 23 car.